 - Purchase moving/packing supplies if you are planning on doing your own packing.
-This list should include: boxes, paper, tape, markers and label.
+This list should include boxes, paper, tape, markers and labels.
 Around Town Movers offers free delivery for all packing materials and supplies.

 2-3 Days Before Moving Day

 - Distribute labels, cartons and packing materials supplied by the moving company and begin packing non-essential items.

 - Compile an inventory list.
 Organize this by room/office and boxes within the room.
 Make note of every piece of furniture, artwork and miscellaneous items.
 Include your technology equipment that will be relocated as well.

 - Label all furniture and items to be moved.

 - When you floor plan is labeled and ready.
 Name the rooms/offices and label everything being moved with its destination room.
 This will increase the efficiency of the unloading process.